About

 Hello!
 My name is Paul Akiki, and I'm a Christian and a computer scientist from the Land of the Cedars, Lebanon.
 I'm an Assistant Professor in the Department of Computer Science at Notre Dame University – Louaize.
 I teach a variety of computer science courses, which are listed here.

 I hold a PhD degree from the School of Computing and Communications at The Open University in the United Kingdom.
-My research work is in the field of Software Engineering, with a focus on adaptive software systems.
+My research work is in the field of Software Engineering with a focus on adaptive software systems.
 My research publications are listed here.

 I have a diverse set of skills and experience in designing and developing desktop, web, and mobile applications.
 A set of selected software projects that I've worked on are listed here.
 My mother tongue is Lebanese (Arabic).
 I'm primarily English-educated, and French is my second foreign language.